January 26, 2024

 )

-New example usage: A single function call runs multiple sections
+New example usage: A single function call runs multiple sections.

 full_suite = vm.run_documentation_tests(